nmerno/Nike-Project-Quadrant/README.md

 ## Executive Summary

-Nike’s global brand equity remains highly resilient.
-However, a diagnostic evaluation of 9,648 transactional records across FY2020 and FY2021 highlights a critical structural mismatch: top-line growth is not translating into bottom-line performance.
-Gross revenue and unit volumes continue to expand, but operating margins are compressing.
-This indicates that Nike does not face a demand generation problem, but rather a profit conversion challenge.
+Nike continues to dominate from a brand perspective, but the data suggests a deeper operational issue beneath the surface.
+After our analysis of 9,648 transactional records spanning US fiscal years 2020 and 2021 reveals a structural paradox at the core of Nike's commercial engine: top-line growth consistently fails to translate into equivalent bottom-line performance.
+While sales volume and revenue continue to expand, operating margins often decline, indicating inefficiencies in how profit is captured across the retail network.

-This report establishes actionable strategies across four core workstreams designed to eliminate structural friction and capture trapped margin across the distribution network.
+This report presents findings across four diagnostic workstreams: Channel Profit Pool Optimization, Geographic Profitability Arbitrage, Retail Partner Efficiency, and Inventory Velocity Synchronization.
+Each workstream targeting a distinct friction layer within Nike's distribution system.

 <img width="633" height="77" alt="image" src="https://github.com/user-attachments/assets/e437c023-c89c-4a78-a480-f663e86bd9d5" />

-_-> The Paradox of Volume: Nike's revenue and unit growth metrics mask a structural margin erosion driven by channel misallocation, geographic misinvestment, partner discounting behavior, and rigid inventory cadences.
-Correcting these four friction points represents a material, near-term profitability opportunity._
+*The Paradox of Volume: Nike’s commercial engine continues to deliver strong revenue and volume growth.
+However, margin performance is not scaling at the same rate.
+The analysis indicates that inefficiencies across channel mix, regional allocation, partner economics, and inventory flow are diluting profitability.
+Correcting these four friction points represents a material, near-term profitability opportunity.*

 ### Strategic Mandate
 ----------------------